 Have you heard of Tokyo Banana?
-If you’re a lover of banana-flavoured snacks, these little morsels are a real treat and one of the best Japanese souvenirs!
+If you’re a lover of banana-flavored snacks, these little morsels are a real treat and one of the best Japanese souvenirs!

 Delicate sponge cake encases a unique strained banana cream mixture in – you guessed it – a banana shape.
 One can fit in the palm of your hand and in a few bites, your sweet dessert will soon be demolished.

-While banana is an obvious filling, these sweets come in a range of different flavours and patterns such as caramel, maple and chocolate.
+While banana is an obvious filling, these sweets come in a range of different flavors and patterns such as caramel, maple, and chocolate.

 As the name suggests, Tokyo Banana was originally only made available in the Tokyo region of Japan in the early ’90s.
 Despite other similar sweets being on the market at the time, Tokyo Banana was the first to add the country’s capital to its name.
 This led to a huge increase in popularity and it became an expected gift from those who recently visited Tokyo.